 Must Watch is a curation of some of the world’s most critically acclaimed and award winning true-crime documentary films, showcasing the most confronting, chilling and thought-provoking films from the last two decades.
 These are the films you need to see this month:

-Saturday January 21 at 9.30pm AEDT
+Saturday January 25 at 9.30pm AEDT

 Captivated: The Trials of Pamela Smart

-Saturday January 28 at 9.30pm AEDT
+Saturday February 22 at 9.30pm AEDT

 Take a new look at the trial of 21-year-old Pamela Smart, who was accused of plotting the 1990 murder of her husband.
 As the first fully televised, gavel-to-gavel, court case, the trial gave birth to reality TV.
-The film explores how the media’s coverage of the story may have influenced the trial and sentencing.